PacMac-Mobile-LLC/Velour/RENDER_DEPLOYMENT.md

-# Render Deployment Guide for SubSpace
+# Render Deployment Guide for Velour

-This guide will help you deploy your SubSpace subscription platform to Render.
+This guide will help you deploy your Velour subscription platform to Render.

 ## Prerequisites